 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
-POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.
+The POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.

-The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
-The sickest POWs were sent there to die.
-The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
+The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
+Each man had approximately an area of 2 feet by 6 feet to lie in.
+The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
+The Japanese put a fence up around the building to protect themselves and would not go into the area.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

 In July 1942, the family received a second letter.
 The following is an excerpt from it.